 Gennaro is very enthusiastic about home cooking being a shared experience with family.
 It’s easy to see why he gets on with Jamie Oliver so well when they share such similar values.

-Gennaro was quick to show us that even with a demanding schedule, home cooking doesn’t have to be a chore – or time consuming!
+Gennaro was quick to show us that even with a demanding schedule, home cooking doesn’t have to be a chore, or time consuming.

-Heading for the bustling kitchen, Gennaro explained step-by-step how we can make flavoursome pasta dishes in mere minutes using a good stock of fresh, easy to source ingredients.
+Heading for the bustling kitchen, Gennaro explained step-by-step how we can make flavoursome pasta dishes in mere minutes using a stock of fresh, easy to source ingredients.
 We smelt the fresh herbs and contributed to the dishes – “do you like chilli?”, Gennaro asked, before chopping some up for the cooking cod fish.

 In almost no time, three generous sized pasta dishes were put together – not before a final sprinkle of parmesan or olive oil drizzle of course.

 Forks at the ready, we plunged them straight into the steaming pasta dish.
 The firm tagliatelle pasta gave the meal more of a bite, you could fully appreciate the fresh, fragrant tomato and garlic sauce it was infused in as a result.

 The aromatic mushroom spaghetti dish was distinct and delectable, and Gennaro’s love for mushrooms really translated (a similar recipe of his available here).
 After chewing through the remaining leftovers, Gennaro rustled up a final truffle pasta for us to try.